RebelMouse’s 7 Facts About Contagious Media + How to Sustain It

 In addition (and only in supplementary fashion!), digest some of the key points in our true gif-listicle form.

 1. The Core of Contagious Media Hasn't Changed

 When The Huffington Post turned on the lights in 2005, it sparked a launching platform for viral content.
 Everyone had a tab with HuffPo open at work, refreshing when something big happened to see what the big bold headline would be.

 The same thing still happens, but now everyone is refreshing social feeds.
 Publishers declared the home page dead in 2014, but its gradual death began way before that.
-It doesn't mean contagious media isn't sustainable, but instead it breathes new life on social.
+It doesn't mean contagious media isn't sustainable, but instead, it breathes new life into social.

 2. Contagious Media Is Fueled by Belief (or Nonbelief)